setaman/vue-ellipse-progress/README.md

 - ### `data`

-You can specify 2 or more circles as objects in an array as `data`.
+You can specify 2 or more circles as Objects in an array as `data`.
 For each circle you can use almost every available property.
 It is not necessary to specify all properties, they will be merged with global props and the specified props will overwrite the global.
 The circles are rendered inside each other.

 >❗ Excluded props: **[`lineMode`](#lineMode)**, **[`emptyThickness`](#emptyThickness)**, **[`legend`](#legend)**.
 These properties will be ignored, if `data` is specified.
 The legend of this circle is also not shown.